CORE

 Slurm cluster

 To efficiently distribute the computing resources among the clinics and working groups of LMU Klinikum involved in compute-heavy research, CORE uses a scheduling software called Slurm.
 Slurm is a specialized, well-established HPC tool and ensures that computing workloads are scheduled on the hardware in a fair and efficient manner to maximize the utilization of the compute servers.
 Various Slurm partitions allow to efficiently distribute the resources to GPU- and CPU-only-jobs and to accommodate jobs of different run times from quick prototyping to week-long deep-learning training.
 Up to eight modern GPUs within one node enable data-distributed parallel training runs.
-The container engine singularity (apptainer) allows user to package and ship their own libraries and computing environments on CORE.
+The container engine singularity (apptainer) allows users to package and ship their own libraries and computing environments on CORE.

 How to join